 - Orange: You will need one large orange for the whole marmalade, which is much less than what you need for a classic marmalade recipe.
-Choose a Navel orange, if possible, for their extra sweet taste and juicy flesh.
+Choose a Navel orange, if possible, for its extra sweet taste and juicy flesh.

-Making marmalade is hard work in the kitchen, isn't it?
+Making marmalade is complicated, isn't it?

 If in a pinch, you can let it rest only for 2 hours, but I recommend you plan ahead and make it the day before you want to enjoy it.
 Allowing the jam to rest overnight won't only make sure it reaches a nice thicker texture, but will also helps develop a stronger flavor.

 To do this, blend a larger batch (about 1 cup) of whole chia seeds into your blender until you reach a flour looking mixture, then store in a air-tight container in the fridge.

 1 Chia egg = 1 tbsp ground chia seed + 3 tbsp water + resting time of 10 minutes.

-Best ways to eat this cherry marmalade:
+How to eat this cherry marmalade

 This spread is delicious simply on toasted bread, but you should also try it combined with vegan cream cheese.

 Cherry marmalade - Raw and Healthy

-Cherry marmalade – raw and without granulated sugar

 - Food processor

-- 30 cherries pitted
+- 30 fresh or frozen cherries - pitted

-- 1 large Navel orange juiced and zested (should give you about 1/2 cup of juice)
+- 1 large Navel orange - juiced and zested (should give you about ½ cup of juice)

-- 2 1/2 tbsp ground chia seeds see note
+- 2 ½ tbsp ground chia seeds - see note

-- 2 tbsp agave nectar or maple syrup or to taste
+- 2 tbsp agave nectar or maple syrup - or to taste

 - Start by preparing the ingredients: Zest the whole orange and set aside.
 Then juice the orange.
 Also, pit the cherries if using fresh ones and if using frozen cherries, start by thawing them for a few seconds in the microwave.

-- Add the remaining 10 cherries and pulse once or twice, or until they are roughly chopped but not completely processed.
+- Add the remaining 10 cherries and pulse once or twice, or until they are roughly chopped, but not completely processed.